 Description of Mathematics

-- Let the students work on the problem in pairs.
+- Pose these questions as the students then work on the problem in pairs:

 Extension to the problem